Ashmit-Sharma/Coromeda/README.md

 # Coromeda
-CorMed is an e-Commerce Website built to provide a common platform between the medicine, oxygen-cylinders and other medical equipments suppliers and the patients in need.
+Coromeda is an e-Commerce Website built to provide a common platform between the medicine, oxygen-cylinders and other medical equipments suppliers and the patients in need.